prslv/youtube-adskipper/README.md

 ## Note

+  → Update (Feb 8, 24'), known issue with ads not being skipped while having the collapsed (happens when you have a mix/queue running, and you click the youtube logo).

   → Coming to the Chrome Web Store soon!

   → This extension does NOT slow down youtube, like others (e.g. AdBlock) do.